Riari/rick.me.uk/content/posts/3d-game-engine-devlog-part-4-multiple-lights/index.md

 ![All of the lights](./combined-lights-2.jpg)

-One directional light, numberous point lights, and a spot light attached to the camera (although it's not very noticeable here).
+One directional light, numerous point lights, and a spot light attached to the camera (although it's not very noticeable here).

 ---